Frequently Asked Questions

 I work with all types of ash remains, whether from people, cats, dogs, birds, or farm animals.
 I'm also interested in creating memorials using locks of hair, so feel free to reach out if you're looking for something unique like that!

 This is completely understandable.
 If you have a friend or neighbor who may be willing to assist, don’t hesitate to ask—they’ll likely empathize and be happy to help.
 Alternatively, I recommend reaching out to someone at a crematorium for assistance.
+I’m also happy to assist in any way I can.

 The memorials are crafted from a durable glass known as borosilicate, which, when properly annealed, is exceptionally strong.
 It is highly resistant to scratches and can withstand temperature fluctuations.
 However, like all glass, it may break if subjected to significant impact against a hard surface.